GatoGraphQL/GatoGraphQL/layers/GatoGraphQLForWP/plugins/gato-graphql/docs/recipes/exposing-public-and-private-endpoints/en.md

 - `/client-A`, `/client-B` and `client-Z`
 - any combination of them

+In addition, Gato GraphQL natively supports Persisted Queries, which are endpoints where the query is predefined and stored in the server.

 In this recipe there is no code, but suggestions on when to use each endpoint.

 <div class="doc-highlight" markdown=1>

 🔥 **Tips:**

+All endpoints are configured via [Schema Configurations]()

 You can also [create your own internal endpoint](https://gatographql.com/guides/config/creating-custom-internal-endpoints-for-blocks/), and pre-define whatever specific configuration required for your blocks (enabling nested mutations, enabling namespacing, defining what CPTs can be queried, or anything else available in the Schema Configuration).